ksw9/ksw9.github.io/opportunities/index.md

 We are committed to creating an inclusive, safe research community that, in particular, invites and supports students from groups historically underrepresented in the sciences.
 We are committed to anti-racist, anti-imperialist, abolitionist research program and group culture.
 We are highly collaborative—lab members are valued as co-constructors of knowledge and part of a supportive research community.

+We have many open opportunities for students interested in epidemiology, evolution, computational biology, and health justice.
+Please reach out to discuss your interests—we’re looking forward to meeting you and learning with you!

 {% include section.html %}

-## Current projects

-We have many open opportunities for students interested in epidemiology, evolution, computation, and health justice.
-Please reach out to discuss your interests—we’re looking forward to meeting you and learning with you!

--	Measuring the impact of climate change on changing distribution of zoonotic reservoirs of Valley fever fungus (ecology, spatial modeling)
-- Reconstructing the emergence of Coccidioides across the American west (evolution, genomics)
--	Investigating the pathogenic potential of Great Salt Lake Dust (ecological genomics, epidemiology)

 ## Undergraduates